VBT Bike Tour guests: VBT will offer a shuttle from San

 Bay, following the coastline for ten miles before heading inland toward

 Guerneville.
 This morning's ride offers beautiful views of the Pacific Ocean,

 and as you ride, you'll enjoy the soothing sound of the pounding surf.

 Upon reaching Armstrong Redwoods State Natural Reserve,

 you'll be surrounded by the towering redwoods that are protected here.
 A

 testament to the wonder of the natural world, the grove offers solace from the

-hustle and bustle of daily life, giving the onlooker great inspiration and a
+hustle and bustle of daily life, bestowing great inspiration and a place for

 Our stop here gives us the opportunity to marvel at the